HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 TBD:

 * A group that contains a large number (roughly > 100K or more) of links or attributes, may present problems when accessed.
 If a single storage object is very large, there will be excessive latency in retrieving the object from the object store.
 Also applications loading a large JSON string may consume an excessive amount of memory.
-To address this, one possiblity would be to shard such large groups into multiple storage objects.
+To address this, one possibility would be to shard such large groups into multiple storage objects.

 Group object example
 --------------------